 "According to city officials, high-tech employment in New York is, much like Yipit, on the move, shooting up by 30 percent in the last five years, at a time when overall private-sector employment has decreased."

-Call it Generation Sell.
 Bands are still bands, but now they’re little businesses, as well: self-produced, self-published, self-managed.
 When I hear from young people who want to get off the careerist treadmill and do something meaningful, they talk, most often, about opening a restaurant.
 Nonprofits are still hip, but students don’t dream about joining one, they dream about starting one.
 In any case, what’s really hip is social entrepreneurship — companies that try to make money responsibly, then give it all away.

 I certainly found myself identifying with Ricard’s descriptions, in his own writing, of his youthful, worldly-wise dismissal of “happiness” as a goal.
 I too was dismissive, well into adulthood, of the very word “happiness” and its overwhelming associations with the dream-come-true state that ends movies, for example, or the happiness as “having it all” American way.